 Chapter 13, on the other hand, is essentially a court-approved debt consolidation in which you agree to make one monthly payment for all your debts and pay them off over three to five years.
 Because of the time frame involved in, couples often prefer to file for divorce first and proceed with Chapter 13 bankruptcies individually after the marriage is dissolved.

 Call DuPage Bankruptcy Attorneys at 630-932-9100630-932-9100

 Divorce and bankruptcy involve a complex web of competing laws that must be navigated through.
-At Mevorah Law Offices LLC, we are committed to helping you emerge from these proceedings in the best possible financial position.
+At Mevorah & Giglio Law Offices, we are committed to helping you emerge from these proceedings in the best possible financial position.
 We take the time to to analyze thoroughly your circumstances and draw on our experience to guide you smoothly through these processes.
 For a free consultation with one of our skilled Illinois bankruptcy and divorce lawyers, contact our office today at 630-932-9100630-932-9100.